repomix

 (ifignore.useGitignore

-is true) - Default patterns (if
+is not used) - Default patterns (if

 ignore.useDefaultPatterns